-Most of the objections you get will fall into one of these three categories.
+Most of your objections will fall into one of these three categories.
 Prepare a standard response for each.
 For example, if they bring up a trust objection, offer them a trial period of two months where they get a 30% discount on your services.
 Your confidence will make them think twice, and entrepreneurs never say no to a good deal.

-Complete your objection handling with an unbiased resolution.
+Complete your objection handling with a fair resolution.
 Ask them if there are any other concerns that haven’t been addressed.
 If yes, walk them through the objection handling process again.

 6. Develop a system to follow up with warm leads

 60% of your prospects will say no to your pitch four times before they agree to go ahead with your services.
 This goes to show how important it is to follow up with people you’ve pitched to.
 Create a system to ensure you aren’t leaving money on the table.